Lucien Maxwell: Background

 Maxwell was born in Kaskaskia, Illinois Territory, about three months before Illinois became a state.
-He was the son of Hugh Maxwell, an Irish immigrant, and Odile Menard, daughter of Pierre Menard, a French Canadian fur trader who was serving on the Illinois Territorial Council and who became the first Lieutenant Governor of the State of Illinois shortly after Maxwell's birth.
+He was the son of Hugh Maxwell, an Irish immigrant, and Odile Menard, daughter of Pierre Menard, a French-Canadian fur trader who was serving on the Illinois Territorial Council and who became the first Lieutenant Governor of the State of Illinois shortly after Maxwell's birth.
 Lucien Maxwell learned something of the fur trading business from his maternal grandfather during his early teens, and his grandfather was Maxwell's role model.
-And, like his famous grandfather, Maxwell left home at the age of fifteen.
-Maxwell's cousin, Michel Branamour Menard established a trading post that ultimately grew into Galveston, Texas, and early neighbor Stephen Austin was the namesake of the capital of Texas.
+Like his famous grandfather, Maxwell left home at the age of fifteen.
+Maxwell's cousin Michel Branamour Menard established a trading post that ultimately grew into Galveston, Texas, and early neighbor Stephen Austin was the namesake of the capital of Texas.
 At age 17, after two years at the Vincentian college in Missouri, Lucien struck out on his own, heading west.

 He met and became fast friends with Kit Carson, who was almost nine years older.
-Both were to sign up with John C. Frémont in 1841 for western expeditions, with Carson serving as guide, and Maxwell as chief hunter.
+Both eventually signed up with John C. Frémont in 1841 for western expeditions, with Carson serving as guide and Maxwell as chief hunter.

 Beaubien and Miranda

-In 1844 Lucien Maxwell travelled to Taos, New Mexico (then part of Mexico) where he married Carlos Beaubien's daughter, Luz Beaubien.
+In 1844, Lucien Maxwell travelled to Taos, New Mexico (then part of Mexico) where he married Carlos Beaubien's daughter, Maria de la Luz Beaubien.
 It was a dual wedding as Kit Carson was also married.
-In 1843 Beaubien and his partner, Guadalupe Miranda, had received a land grant of a million acres (4,000 km²) in northeast present-day New Mexico.
+In 1843 Beaubien and his partner, Guadalupe Miranda, had received a land grant of a million acres (4,000 km2) in northeast present-day New Mexico.
 Beaubien's wedding gift to Maxwell was 15000 acre.

 During the Mexican–American War, in 1847, Maxwell was at Fort Bent in Colorado.
-He was there when the newly-installed New Mexico Territorial Governor Charles Bent was killed in the Taos Revolt.
-Maxwell's wife survived but her brother (Beaubien's son), Narciso Beaubien was killed.
+He was there when the newly installed New Mexico Territorial Governor Charles Bent was killed in the Taos Revolt.
+Maxwell's wife survived but her brother (Beaubien's son) Narciso Beaubien was killed.
 Maxwell's mother-in-law, Miranda, was wounded and fled to Mexico.
 After that, Maxwell became more active in the management of the Beaubien land grant.

-In 1848 Maxwell survived an ambush while delivering supplies to a cabin on Ponil Creek.
+In 1848, Maxwell survived an ambush while delivering supplies to a cabin on Ponil Creek.
 In 1849, at the conclusion of the Mexican–American War, Maxwell and Carson proposed building a fort on the Rayado River at Rayado in the new New Mexico Territory, on the Santa Fe Trail.
 Maxwell built a large house and Carson had a smaller adobe house.

 In 1850 the Army moved its fort 30 mi further south to Fort Union on the Mora River.
 Maxwell sold his Rayado property and moved to Cimarron, New Mexico Territory, which was on the Cimarron River.
 Here he built a large adobe mansion where scores of people would often be luxuriously entertained and fed by many servants.